 Why they exist

-For years I took my bikes to shops in Trujillo and the pattern was always the same: improvised work, parts replaced without diagnosis, craft judgement substituted for method.
+For years I took my bikes to local shops and the pattern was always the same: improvised work, parts replaced without diagnosis, craft judgement substituted for method.
 It wasn't negligence — it was a complete absence of rigor.
 Nobody had decided that this deserved to be precise.

 The lack of seriousness isn't a local accident.
 It's structural.
 In Peru, mountain biking organizes itself around competitions where the same people always win, communities where everyone knows each other and nobody questions anything, and shops where diagnosis is visual and the criterion is reputation.
 Nobody builds tools.
 Nobody publishes methodology.
 Nobody verifies anything because nobody has decided that verification matters.